Fariha-alam-mozumder/Project/README.md

                                     Fig 2: ER Diagram

-An entity–relationship model describes interrelated things of interest in a specific domain of knowledge (Refer Fig 1).
+An entity–relationship model describes interrelated things of interest in a specific domain of knowledge .
 It is composed of entity types and specifies relationships that can exist between instances of those entity types.

 **Relational Schema Diagram**

 ![relational model](https://github.com/Fariha-alam-mozumder/Project/assets/156440883/39c8ada9-82ee-4355-bc7b-268b54dbce09)

                                       Fig 3: Relational Schema <br><br>
 Relational schema is a collection of meta-data.
-Database schema describes the structure and constraints of data representing in a particular domain (Refer Fig 2).
+Database schema describes the structure and constraints of data representing in a particular domain.

 # Chapter 3 - IMPLEMENTATION <br>
 **Description on Implementation**<br>